Logo

 Complaint Handling: Implement clear processes for residents to file complaints and for the board to address them promptly.

-Checks and Balances: Introduce mechanisms to prevent abuse of power, such as third-party reviews or oversight committees.
+Checks and Balances: Introduce mechanisms to reduce the risk of misuse of authority, such as third-party reviews or oversight committees.

 Addressing Grievances